keras-team/keras-io/guides/md/understanding_masking_and_padding.md

 **Masking** is a way to tell sequence-processing layers that certain timesteps in an input are missing, and thus should be skipped when processing the data.

-**Padding** is a special form of masking were the masked steps are at the start or at the beginning of a sequence.
+**Padding** is a special form of masking where the masked steps are at the start or at the beginning of a sequence.
 Padding comes from the need to encode sequence data into contiguous batches: in order to make all sequences in a batch fit a given standard length, it is necessary to pad or truncate some sequences.